Order: an official call-to-action submitted by a Councilor to a committee.

 Resolution: an official statement submitted by a Councilor in support of (or against) a cause.

-In less than a year since stepping into my role as City Councilor-at-Large,
+Since stepping into my role as City Councilor-at-Large,

 I’ve accomplished a lot– and I’m proud of my hard work.

-The board orders, resolutions and ordinances I’ve put forward
+The Board Orders, Resolutions and Ordinances I’ve put forward

 align with my values and are evidence that I don’t just talk.